Campus Posting Regulations

 - to a permanent sign installed for another purpose;

-- to cover another sign;
+- to cover another sign or part of another sign;

 - to a fence or chair or its supporting structure;